AntonioPipitone/af2-website/content/en/homepage/3-team.md

 {{< /card >}}

 {{< card nome="Giacomo Risitano" ruolo="Associate Professor" imgName="grisitano.JPG">}}
-Professore di Costruzione di Macchine all’Università degli Studi di Messina.
-Faculty Advisor di SIC e Vice Faculty Advisor di ZeD UNIME.
-Si occupa della progettazione e realizzazione del sistema e degli apparati di "Air Kit" e "Air Printer".
+Professor of Machine Construction at the University of Messina.
+Faculty Advisor of SIC and Vice Faculty Advisor of ZeD UNIME.
+For Air Factories 2.0 he deals with the design and construction of the system and the "Air Kit" and "Air Printer" equipment.
 {{< /card >}}

 {{< card nome="Filippo Cucinotta" ruolo="Associate Professor" imgName="fcucinotta.jpeg">}}